LacunaOmnibus/MontyLacuna/README.md

 - To generate docu based on docstrings:
   - in ROOT:
     - sphinx-apidoc -o doc/ lib/ lacuna
-      - However, I don't think I'm using this at this point.
-CHECK I need to clean up and
       - http://sphinx-doc.org/invocation.html#invocation-apidoc
-      - Re-run that anytime you update docstrings in the modules.
       - This creates several more .rst files in doc/
         - lacuna.rst
         - lacuna.buildings.rst